launchflow/launchflow/docs/src/app/docs/get-started/axum/page.md

 ---
-title: Axum with LaunchFlow
+title: Deploy Axum with LaunchFlow
 nextjs:
   metadata:
-    title: Axum with LaunchFlow
+    title: Deploy Axum with LaunchFlow
     description: Deploy Axum to AWS / GCP with Launchflow
 ---